Symmetry-adapted single crystal yield criterion for non-Schmid materials: Conclusions

-The same form of the yield criterion can be used to describe the slip activity in bcc and hcp crystals.
+The obtained yield criterion can be used to describe the slip activity in bcc and hcp crystals as well as in other non-polar crystal structures.
 In the case of hexagonal symmetry, we use the transformation rules between ortho-hexagonal and hexagonal systems to express all stress terms using four-index representations of slip directions and slip plane normals.
 These expressions are very similar to those used for bcc lattices provided the applied stress tensor is also generalized into the four-index notation.
 Somewhat different forms are obtained for the stresses $\sigma_{tt}^\alpha$ and $\sigma_{t't'}^\alpha$, which follows from different transformation rules for slip directions and slip plane normals.

 If non-Schmid stresses play no role in the initiation of plastic deformation, as it is the case in fcc metals and for basal slip in hcp metals, the effective stress derived here reduces to the Schmid stress.
-In this case, the theoretical framework established in this paper reduces to Tresca's maximum shear stress theory.
+The theoretical framework established in this paper then reduces to the well-established maximum shear stress theory developed by \citet{tresca:1864}.